mrc2rules/AsusTUF-Help-Guide/CONTRIBUTING.md

 hidden: true
 ---
 ```
-This is required because pages need to be manually reviewed and properly formatted via the GitBook visual editor to appear well-organized and visually appealing.
-GitBook’s visual editor supports various content blocks that help your content look clean, organized, and visually appealing.
+This is required because pages need to be manually reviewed and properly formatted via the GitBook visual editor.
+GitBook’s visual editor supports various content blocks that help the content look clean, organized, and visually appealing.

 > [!IMPORTANT]
 > You'll need to add your page to the `SUMMARY.md` file so that it displays on the site's table of contents.